 Abstract

-Background
+Background:

 Breast implants (BI) have become a ubiquitous treatment in modern society — a common practice for cosmetic augmentation or medical reconstruction — but recently have experienced withdrawals due to a serious complication known as Breast Implant-Associated Anaplastic Large Cell Lymphoma (BIA-ALCL).
 BIA-ALCL is a rare T-cell lymphatic cancer, which causes enlarged lymph nodes near the surface of the skin in the breast tissue due to implant insertion.
 It’s also categorized as a non-Hodgkin’s lymphoma by the World Health Organization, and groups like the Plastic Surgery Foundation (PSF) and National Comprehensive Cancer Network (NCCN) have published information to provide diagnoses and preventative measures.
 However, there is still limited understanding of what causes this disease to occur.

 Objective: